 - monitoring various dynamic parameters of body, dash, code, engine, gearbox, ABS, climate control, etc. and graphical presentation as adjustable plots

-- clearing fault codes, monitoring the system for appearance of new faults
+- clearing fault codes, monitoring the system for the appearance of new faults

-- active diagnostics and configuration procedures for various equipment controlled by engine, gearbox, body computer, climate control, ABS, airbag, code control and other ECUs.
+- active diagnostics and configuration procedures for various equipment controlled by the ECUs.
 Service light reset, engine oil change, DPF regeneration and many more.

 - electronic key and RF remote control programming

-Note: Starting from MY2018 FCA bults in the Security Gateway Module (SGW) which blocks access to diagnostics for the third-party software.
-There is no software solution yet, as a workaround please use a hardware bypass module (as an example).
+Note: Starting from Model Year 2018 (Fiat 500L from MY2017) FCA installs the Security Gateway Module (SGW) which blocks third-party diagnostics.
+AlfaOBD has no software solution yet, as a workaround please use a hardware SGW bypass module.

-Owners of Fiat 500X/Jeep Renegade/Compass (MP) : make sure that the bypass supports the second high-speed CAN bus, the one that connected to the pins 12 and 13 of the car OBD port.
-The bypass from Zautomotive does not currently support this bus!
+Owners of Alfa Romeo Giulia/Stelvio, Fiat 500X/Toro/Jeep Renegade/Compass MP , make sure that the bypass supports the second high-speed CAN bus, the one that is connected to the pins 12 and 13 of the car OBD port.

 The software requires a compatible OBD interface.
 At present the following types of interfaces are supported:

-LX and SX interfaces additionally require "blue" adapter for access to the middle-speed CAN bus.
+The LX/SX/CX interfaces require the "blue" adapter for the access to the middle-speed CAN bus.

-ELM327 - based USB / Bluetooth / WLAN interfaces for PC and bluetooth/WiFi-enabled Android and Windows devices.
-All CAN units are supported and some of K-Line.
+USB / Bluetooth / WLAN interfaces for PC and bluetooth/WiFi-enabled Android and Windows devices.
+All CAN units are supported and some on K-Line.
 Make sure the ELM 327 is of version 1.3 and above.

-Warning: There are many suppliers of these interfaces, but not all of sold interfaces are compatible with AlfaOBD!
+: There are many suppliers of these interfaces, but not all of the interfaces are compatible with AlfaOBD

 It is recommended to use an ELM327 interface tested with AlfaOBD.

-For example, the interfaces sold by Electronic-Fuchs.de and Obdauto.fr have been tested for compatibility with AlfaOBD.
+For example, the interfaces sold by Electronic-Fuchs.de have been tested for compatibility with AlfaOBD.

-KLLine serial or USB, PC version only due to limitations of Android OS.
-No CAN support so it is recommended for the non-CAN based cars.
+.
+AlfaOBD PC version only due to limitations of Android OS.
+No CAN support so it can be used on the non-CAN based vehicles.
 For example, interfaces supplied by Electronic-Fuchs.de, Obdauto.fr , and ECUFix.com are supported.

-Note: USB interfaces are supported on the Android devices via On-The-Go, check if your Android device supports On-The-Go and get a corresponding adapter.
+Note: The KLLine USB interfaces are not supported under Android due to the OS limitations.
+The CAN USB interfaces are supported on the Android devices via On-The-Go.
+Check if your Android device supports the On-The-Go and get a corresponding adapter.

-Note: Some WLAN interfaces have built-in support for Android (like OBDLink MX WiFi), for the others the WLAN connection is only available on Android devices with ad-hoc Wi-Fi support.
-Before purchasing a WLAN interface for use with the Android version of AlfaOBD please check if it is possible to configure your particular Android device for ad-hoc Wi-Fi.
-Typically it means that the device is rooted and the Wi-Fi driver is replaced with an "adjusted" one.
+Note: Some WLAN interfaces have built-in support for Android (like OBDLink MX+ WiFi), the WLAN connection to the other ones is only available from the Android devices having the ad-hoc Wi-Fi support enabled.
+Before purchasing a WLAN interface for use with the Android version of AlfaOBD please check if it is possible to configure your particular Android device for the ad-hoc Wi-Fi.
+Typically it requires that the device to be rooted and the Wi-Fi driver replaced with a modified one.

-For the detailed description of AlfaOBD for Windows features, installation and use see help which is also included into the download packages.
+For the detailed description of the features, installation and use of AlfaOBD for Windows see help which is also included into the download packages.

-Help for the Android version is here (English) or here (German).
+The AlfaOBD Android version help is here (English) or here (German).

 For more information and support contact email@example.com